JuanmaCopia/PySEAT/README.md

 structures (e.g if we are executing over SinglyLinkedList it might create cyclic lists).
 That is why we need a repok method that allows us to get rid of those and avoid useless programs executions.

+If the field is a supported builtin field it will be initialized to its corresponding Symbolic type instance.

 ### Repok method: